 There was evidence that residents were supported in transition between services.
-A hospital passport had been developed to ensure that relevant information was available should a resident be admitted to a general hospital.
-This contained information such as medications, previous history, likes and dislikes and other important information.
+A document called 'my hospital passport' had been developed for each resident.
+This contained useful information such as personal details about the resident, communication needs and likes and dislikes.